13. Random Processes

 If Astrape struck your house today, which day is the most likely day for the next bolt of lightning to strike your house?

-Listing 13.3.2 lightning-time-distribution.py – Hit a house with lightning with a 30% chance every day.
+Listing 13.3.2 lightning_time_distribution.py – Hit a house with lightning with a 30% chance every day.
 Estimate the distribution of time intervals between strikes.

 #! /usr/bin/env python3